In This Article

 A major risk of using morphine is developing an addiction or physical dependency.
 When used as prescribed, people taking morphine may experience only mild side effects that are not typically hazardous.

-However, if morphine is misused, especially over a long period of time, the risk of developing potentially dangerous side effects greatly increases.
+However, if morphine is misused, especially over a long period of time, the risk of developing potentially dangerous and life-threatening side effects greatly increases.

 Common side effects can include: